aws-amplify/amplify-js/docs/media/tutorials/building-react-native-apps/index.md

 ## Add Cloud Storage

-The AWS Mobile CLI User Data Storage feature enables apps to store user files in the cloud.
+The Amplify CLI User Data Storage feature enables apps to store user files in the cloud.

 ### Set Up Your Backend